What is Direct Marketing?

-As can be understood from the description above, traditional marketing involves a variety of players before it reaches the final stakeholder- the consumer or customer.
-The Direct Marketing strategy reduced the number of stake holders to possibly two or three- Either the company directly sells to consumers or in some cases a carrying & forwarding agent would stock the goods in various cities for final delivery to consumers.
+As can be understood from the description above, traditional marketing involves various players before it reaches the final stakeholder- the consumer or customer.
+The Direct Marketing strategy reduced the number of stakeholders to two or three- Either the company directly sells to consumers or, in some cases, a carrying & forwarding agent would stock the goods in various cities for final delivery to consumers.

 History of Direct Marketing in India

-In India, there was already a huge market for direct selling but it remained in the unorganized segment.
-They sold anything from ice creams, bangles, garments, processed or semi–processed food, toys, consumer products but mostly catering to the lower and middle income groups.
+There was already a huge market for direct selling in India, but it remained in the unorganized segment.
+They sold anything from ice creams, bangles, garments, processed or semi–processed food, toys, and consumer products but mostly catered to the lower and middle income groups.

-Thereafter in recent years there are several examples of direct marketing efforts that have succeeded in the Indian market place- Amway, Dell laptops & computers, Modicare, Tupperware, PureIT (Hindustan Lever), Kent Purifier to name a few.
+After that, in recent years, several examples of direct marketing efforts have succeeded in the Indian marketplace- Amway, Dell laptops & computers, Modicare, Tupperware, PureIT (Hindustan Lever), and Kent Purifier, to name a few.

-Compared to the eighties and seventies, direct marketers have several new tools at their disposal which can be effectively used to reach a wider audience across geographies and territories
+Unlike the eighties and seventies, direct marketers have several new tools to reach a wider audience across geographies and territories.

-Before delving at length on the various tools at disposal for the direct marketing industry, here are some major advantages of direct marketing has over traditional marketing channels.
+Before delving at length into the various tools at the disposal of the direct marketing industry, here are some major advantages direct marketing has over traditional marketing channels.